 These changes do not come all of a sudden from month to month, however, and without anything with which to compare them, the changes in the moon’s size or brightness are hard to quantify by simple observation.
 To notice the difference, you would need to see the apogean (smallest) full moon and the perigean (largest) full moon side by side.
 For most of us, that’s only possible through photography or through some form of direct measurement, although careful observers have claimed to be able to discern a supermoon’s extra large size with the eye.

 During the time of a supermoon – or any new or full moon – our satellite is in line with the sun.
 At that time, the sun and moon’s gravitational effects combine.
-For reasons we will not discuss here, the sun’s gravitational effect on Earth (as in influencing the tides) is only about half that of the moon.
+For reasons we won’t discuss here, the sun’s gravitational effect on Earth (as in influencing the tides) is only about half that of the moon.
 For this discussion, we will simply ignore the sun’s influence.

 When the moon is closest to the Earth, its gravitational pull is at its peak.

 So the question becomes, how much does the moon’s gravitational influence on Earth vary from minimum (apogee, or farthest point from the planet) to maximum (perigee)?

-I will not bore you (or scare you!) with the math, but the variation from minimum lunar pull to maximum pull is roughly 23 percent.
+I won’t bore you (or scare you!) with the math, but the variation from minimum lunar pull to maximum pull is roughly 23 percent.
 That sounds like a lot.
 However, it amounts to less than 2 ten-thousandths of the mass (or less precisely, the “weight”) of the moon.